LibCMaker/ICU_CMake_Files/README.md

 Static and shared, debug and release buildings are tested in these configurations.

+Also see [LibCMaker build status](https://github.com/LibCMaker/LibCMaker#build-status) for LibCMaker_ICU which is used the files, for more test configurations.

 It works with the CMake 3.3 and higher.